Regulations of the Finnish Financial Ombudsman Service (FINE)

 The Complaints Boards will make the decision in the case at hand based on the preparatory proposal made by the Secretary who acts as the referring official.

 Banking Complaints Board

 The Banking Complaints Board has four Members and the Chairperson.
-The Banking Executive Committee will appoint the Chairperson and the Members, with Deputies, based on the candidates nominated by the Finnish Competition and Consumer Authority, the Financial Supervisory Authority and the Federation of Finnish Financial Services.
+The Banking Executive Committee will appoint the Chairperson and the Members, with Deputies, based on the candidates nominated by the Finnish Competition and Consumer Authority, the Financial Supervisory Authority and Finance Finland (FFI).

-The Securities Complaints Board has four members and the Chairperson.
-The Securities Executive Committee will appoint the Chairperson and the Members, with Deputies, based on the candidates nominated by the Finnish Shareholders Association, the Finnish Competition and Consumer Authority, the Financial Supervisory Authority and the Federation of Finnish Financial Services.
+The Investment Complaints Board has four members and the Chairperson.
+The Investment Executive Committee will appoint the Chairperson and the Members, with Deputies, based on the candidates nominated by the Finnish Shareholders Association, the Finnish Competition and Consumer Authority, the Financial Supervisory Authority and Finance Finland (FFI).

 Insurance Complaints Board